oskariorg/oskari-docs/md/documentation/updating.md

 ```

-You might also want to change the application version in [package.json](https://github.com/oskariorg/sample-application/blob/1.2.1/package.json#L3) on your application to signal that the application is updated.
+When updating Oskari version you might also want to change the application version in [package.json](https://github.com/oskariorg/sample-application/blob/1.2.1/package.json#L3) on your application to signal that the application is updated.

-After this you need to run `npm install` to install any new/changed libraries and `npm run build` to generate a new build under `[your-application]/dist/[version]`.
+After this you need to run `npm install` to install any new/changed libraries and `npm run build` to generate a new build under `[your-application-repository-root]/dist/[version on package.json]`.
+After building the application server can be served as static resources from Jetty/nginx or similar server.

 ## Server

-Updating an Oskari application that is based on the [sample-server-extension](https://github.com/oskariorg/sample-server-extension) template is relatively easy.
-For the server the `oskari-server` property is updated by changing the version number in [pom.xml](https://github.com/oskariorg/sample-server-extension/blob/1.2.1/pom.xml#L13) file from the current version in the app:
+Updating an Oskari application that is based on the [sample-server-extension](https://github.com/oskariorg/sample-server-extension) template is event easier than the frontend.
+For the server the `oskari.version` property is updated by changing the version number in [pom.xml](https://github.com/oskariorg/sample-server-extension/blob/1.2.1/pom.xml#L13) file from the current version in the app:

 ```
     <properties>